 In surviving infants, slow growth and poor weight gain is usual and feeding via a gastrostomy (a tube into the stomach) may be required.
 As the infant gets older, severe learning difficulties (see entry Learning Disability) usually become evident.
-In addition, individuals with SLOS tend to display hyperactivity, sleep disturbance, autistic-type behaviour (see entry Autism Spectrum disorders, including Asperger syndrome) and have a tendency to self-injure.
+In addition, individuals with SLOS tend to display hyperactivity, sleep disturbance, autistic-type behaviour (see entry Autism Spectrum conditions) and have a tendency to self-injure.
 Individuals are very rarely able to live independently.

 Mutations in the DHCR7 gene result in abnormal sterol metabolism.
 The DHCR7 gene codes for the DHCR7 enzyme which drives the conversion of 7-dehydrocholesterol to cholesterol.
 Reduction in the activity of the DHCR7 enzyme leads to increased 7-dehydrocholesterol levels and reduced cholesterol levels leading to the problems seen in SLOS.

 SLOS is usually first suspected clinically from characteristic features.
 High levels of 7-dehydrocholesterol in blood or other tissues confirms the diagnosis.
 This finding is usually specific to SLOS, though borderline cases can be confirmed by genetic studies looking for mutations in the DHCR7 gene.
 A normal cholesterol level does not exclude SLOS.